SolidsquareAS/code_assist_next_template/README.md

-# Next.js, TypeScript, MUI and Firebase template
+# React, Next.js, TypeScript, MUI and Firebase template

 ## How to use